custom-build-robots/fronius-monitor-python/README.md

 Then I build a small terminal with a touch screen and a Raspberry Pi to show all the information and to toggle a two Tasmota AC WiFi switches to switch on / off a pump and an electric stove to store and heat the living room.
 The prototype setup looks like a cardboard box as shown in the picture below.

+With the python program gui_fronius_touch_screen.py I implemented a solution to display the most important key figures on a 5" touch sreen powered by a Raspberry Pi 3 B+.

 ![Fronius Python monitor](https://www.blogyourearth.com/wp-content/uploads/2022/12/Fronius_Monitor_Python_WIFI_Touchscreen_1-1024x768.jpg)